percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1214](https://perconadev.atlassian.net/browse/EVEREST-1214) - We've made it easier to manage backup schedules by removing the restriction on deleting PostresSQL schedules.

-- [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) PG: restrict usage of 4th storage when there are already 3 storages used
+- [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) -  Starting with Percona Everest 1.1.0, you cannot use more than three different backup storages in total, including those used in existing backup schedules

-- [EVEREST-1223](https://perconadev.atlassian.net/browse/EVEREST-1223) Restrict editing backup storages
+- [EVEREST-1223](https://perconadev.atlassian.net/browse/EVEREST-1223) - Starting with Percona Everest 1.1.0, you cannot edit the region and bucket for the existing backup storages.

-- [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) Restrict creating backup storages with the same bucket, region, url
+- [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) - Starting with Percona Everest 1.1.0, you cannot create backup storages with the same bucket, region and URL.

 - [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) \[UI\] Show storage in the schedules list and in the backups list